New ILL building access procedures

 Security screening ('criblage') must be completed for all persons requiring access to the ZAC.

-The User Office will submit the application for screening as long as the personal information in your User Club account is accurate and up to date.
+The User Office will submit the application for screening based on the information in your User Club account therefore please ensure that it is accurate and up-to-date.
 The following information will be needed:

 - First name

 - Passport or ID number

 It takes up to 21 days to process security screening and the application for screening will only be sent once you register for the experiment.
 Visitor access requests must therefore be submitted as early as possible, i.e. 3 weeks before the planned visit to ensure that the process of validation can be properly completed.

 Once the screening application has been validated and access granted, a green message will be added under the Personal Data tab on your User Club account.
 We invite you to check the outcome of your screening before your visit to the ILL.
 If your screening is not valid at the time of your experiment, you will be allowed on site but not inside the ZAC.

 On site, access to the ZAC is possible with a badge programmed for the duration of your stay, in a very similar way to the previous badges.